 SAUTÉ THE RICE.

-Select Sauté and adjust to heat to Medium.
+Select the Sauté setting and adjust to heat to Medium.

-Add the oil to the inner cooking pot.
+Add the oil to the bottom of the pot.

 When it shimmers and flows easily, add the rice and garlic and stir to coat the rice with the oil, cooking for about 1 minute, or until the garlic is fragrant.